whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 Mrs. E took another drag, drawing the moment out.
 “Well, you’ve found me now.
 What do you want?”

 “A simple thing.
 Just give us your deck of cards, and your drawn hand.
-Only that; then we will leave you in... peace.”
+Only that; then we will leave you in… peace.”
 He said it like an inevitability, putting forth his power.
 Mrs. E felt dizzy and sick, and was amazed that she still stood and still presented an unconcerned face.
 She took another puff, even though she knew in her heart that the Riders would leave her for dead, and she would be buried right here in the parking lot, buried alive with gravel and sand filling her mouth and her unblinking eyes.

 “Well,” said Mrs. E after a moment, in a rusty voice, beginning to waver in the face of the horror.
 “That’s  unprecedented.
 For the last few decades anyway.”
 The Route 66 Poker Run Committee had been dealing with cheat schemes ranging from the brutally powerful to the wickedly subtle for a long time.
 The protective enchantments were immensely strong, refined and tested over the years.
 She frowned.
 “I don’t see how I could give those up even if I agreed to.
 The enchantments bind me, too.”